makcext/app-nt-01/README.md

 next js app

-use getter for private variable in index and page file
+using getter for private variable in index and page file

 using a URL Object in index page